The Problem

 How Verafye Improves It

-Verafye connects transaction signals with entity profiles, behavioural patterns, and network relationships - so every alert arrives enriched with the context analysts need to assess, prioritise, and investigate without manual reconstruction.
+Verafye connects transaction signals with entity profiles, behavioural patterns, and network relationships - so alerts arrive enriched with the context analysts need to assess, prioritise, and investigate without manual reconstruction.

 Every transaction alert is enriched with the entity profile behind it - account history, device signals, identity attributes, and behavioural patterns - giving analysts the full picture at the moment an alert is surfaced rather than after manual research.